shenlab-sinai/chip-seq_preprocess/README.md

 * remove all reads duplications of the aligned data.
 * generate TDF files for browsing in IGV.
 * run PhantomPeak to check the quality of ChIP.
+* run diffRepeats on multi- and un-mapped reads.
 * run ngs.plot to investigate the enrichment of ChIP-seq data at TSS, TES, and genebody (only implemented in local version, not lsf cluster computing).

 The pipeline work flow is: